LFO (American band): 2002–2009: Initial breakup

-Lima, along with his new band The Cadbury Diesel, released their debut record, Mozart Popart in July 2008.
-The release was more rock-oriented with songs such as, “Hangin’ With You” and the soulful R&B tune “Me Veda".
-Cadbury Diesel performed a song entitled "Rocky Road" for the film, American Pie Presents Beta House (2007).
+Lima formed a new band, The Cadbury Diesel, and released their debut record, Mozart Popart, in July 2008.
+Cadbury Diesel performed a song entitled "Rocky Road" for the film American Pie Presents Beta House (2007).
 Lima later performed music under the alias Live From Orlando.

-In late 2013, Lima formed a group with electronic artists DJ Shakka and Ayj as The Mack Pack, releasing two singles in 2014, "Golden" and "Out of Control" (including a video).
-The group later changed its name to Rogue Cherry with the addition of Alexandra Foster which produced a post mortem album, Harold Lima: Rockwell.

 Brad Fischetti has since become an anti-abortion activist.
 During a 2012 religious group protest he was live tweeting from outside an abortion clinic.
-Included in his tweets were the doctor's name, and apparent quote from a nurse claiming financial motives for the services offered there.
+Included in his tweets were the doctor's name, and an apparent quote from a nurse claiming financial motives for the services offered there.
 In a statement to E!
 News, Fischetti denied harassing any women outside the clinic, but adamantly stood by his views and said he regrets not speaking out more when LFO was at the height of its fame.
 He is also the music director for a church.

-Fischetti and Lima collaborated on a new hip-hop project called The Xiles.
-They released the two-song Xiles X-mas EP on December 13, 2009, and revealed that they’d already begun recording their debut album, American Genie: Volume 1.

-Reunion and second split (2009–2010)
+2009–2010: Reunion and Cronin's death

 On June 3, 2009, LFO posted a blog entitled "LFO is Back" on their unofficial MySpace page which announced that they had reunited and were going on the Malcolm Douglas Tribute tour beginning September 23, 2009, with Rookie of the Year, Go Crash Audio, and Kiernan McMullan.
-A new song titled "Summer of My Life" was also announced in association with the reunion.
+A new song, titled "Summer of My Life," was also announced in association with the reunion.

-However, the reunion was short-lived.
+However, the reunion was short-lived as Cronin died at the Brigham and Women's Hospital in Boston, Massachusetts at the age of 36 on September 8, 2010, after suffering from leukemia.
 On September 28, 2009, LFO announced through their YouTube page LFOVIDEOS that they had permanently disbanded.
-They never had a chance to record a third studio album due to Cronin's death.
-The individual members of the band planned to continue making music with their various side projects.
-Rich Cronin died, at the Brigham and Women's Hospital in Boston, Massachusetts on September 8, 2010, after battling leukemia.
-He was 36.
+The remaining two members of the band planned to continue making music with their various side projects.